Developer-s-Foundry/ApiGateway/README.md

 - Access the API Gateway at http://localhost:8080
 - Access Swagger UI at http://localhost:8080/swagger
 - View traces in Jaeger UI at http://localhost:16686

+### Production Deployment with Render.com

+This application includes a `render.yaml` Blueprint file for easy deployment to Render.com.